-- Add the baking soda plus lemon to the dry mixture and stir.
+- Next, add the baking soda plus lemon to the dry mixture and stir.

-- Add the dry mixture to the wet mixture and stir until completely blended together.
+- Then, add the dry mixture to the wet mixture and stir until completely blended together.

 - Drop batter into your baking dish, gently pressing down on all sides.